Undergraduate Innovation Scholars Program

 Innovation Scholars Program

-Benefits of being an Innovation Scholar
+Benefits of the Innovation Scholars Program

-- 12 week summer internship at a startup between your junior and senior years
+- 12 week summer internship at a startup

 - If you accept an unpaid internship, Innovation Scholars will pay you up to $6,000 for the 12 weeks of summer work